 — Changeless identity

 The person of God is changeless absolutely and for all eternity.
 He (perhaps with his two coordinates in the Trinity) is the only literally changeless entity in the universe.
 This needs some elaboration.
 Persistence in the material universe is not ever absolute.
 We say that material objects persist even though we recognize that they slowly undergo change over time.
 Not only material objects, but consciousness too changes with time.
-The contents change of course, and the overall quality of the arena undergoes change as well.
+The contents change of course, and the overall quality and structure of the arena undergoes change as well.
 Yet the part of the “personalized mind” recognized by God as the person never changes and this self is but vaguely sensed by the subject as that entity takes and has taken ownership of that conscious life in and through all of the changes it otherwise undergoes.

 There is no direct third-party access to subjective consciousness.
 To phenomenal experience, the person, my “I” is even more private than consciousness.
 I can to some extent examine my own mind, but even I cannot examine my personality distinct from that mind.
 Yet the amalgam does provide a distinct experience that is independent of what does change, our character, that which we express.
 Character can be measured.
 It is the expression, the output, of the internal personalized mind acting to control a body, evolving and changing along with everything else in the universe.

 Anything about a human being’s behavior or inner state that can be observed or queried (e.g. “personality tests”) comes under character.
 None of it, internal (a sunny disposition) or external (observable behavior) is personality as I am using that term.
 Because consciousness (and more obviously the body) changes, character changes.